 American Progress offers full and competitive benefit packages.
-This position has a starting salary of $90,000.
+This position is budgeted for approximately $110,000–$120,000.
 Candidates from diverse backgrounds are strongly encouraged to apply.

 Please follow the link below to the online application.
 When completing the application, be sure to combine your cover letter and resume/CV into one Word or PDF file and upload this combined document.
 The system does not allow for multiple files.